schmidt73/guidescan-web/README.md

-There are two ways to deploy the application: either by packaging the code into a standalone JAR file that can be immediately ran on any system with an up-to-date version of Java, or by using leiningen to run the project for you.
+There are two ways to deploy the application: either by packaging the code into a standalone JAR file that can be immediately ran on any system with an up-to-date version of Java, or by using Leiningen to run the project for you.
 Only the former approach will be described here as it is the preferred method.